 Vegetable oils and mineral oils have fundamentally different structures

 The texture may be similar, but the effect of synthetically produced and natural oils is very different.
 This is due to their composition.
-Let's take a closer look at how the individual types of oil are structured and what advantages and disadvantages cosmetics that contain and do not contain mineral oil have.
+Let's take a closer look at how the individual types of oil are structured and what the advantages and disadvantages of cosmetics containing and free of mineral oil are.

-Plant oils are triglycerides.
+Vegetable oils are triglycerides .
 They are made up of various fatty acids bound to glycerol.
 These fatty acids are also found in the skin.
 Vegetable oils can therefore be absorbed and metabolized by our skin.
 They are incorporated into your own lipids (skin fats).
 So everything is valuable here.

-The situation is similar with vegetable waxes, such as jojoba oil (because this is actually not an oil, but a wax), except that the fatty acids are not bound with glycerine, but with a fatty alcohol.
+The situation is similar with vegetable waxes, such as jojoba oil (because this is actually not an oil but a wax), except that the fatty acids are not bound with glycerol but with a fatty alcohol.

 - Rich in fatty acids like linoleic acid, oleic acid, palmitic acid and more

 You will encounter vegetable oils in natural cosmetics , where they are used as base and active ingredient oils.
 They fulfill many functions at the same time: transporting vitamins into the skin, repairing the skin barrier from the inside and laying protectively over it.
 Because of their nourishing effect, natural oils are also valued in conventional cosmetics, but are found in smaller doses.
 Argan oil is sometimes added to a hand cream, while paraffin oil forms the basis.

 Natural oils and waxes are very similar to skin .
 She can split them up without any problems and process the individual active ingredients further.
 You can think of these oils like food, except that instead of being metabolized in the gastrointestinal tract, they are metabolized directly in the skin cells.